 Compare your actual use of time against your plans

-- You can identify the tasks that you fail to do, or fail to do on time.
+- Identify the tasks that you fail to do, or fail to do on time.

 - If they are important (or urgent) for your business, you know that you will have to reduce the time spent on other activities.